-Growing up, my mom would sometimes get whoopie pies as a treat from the grocery store, and at most birthday parties, someone’s mom inevitably showed up with a plate of them.
+Growing up, my mom would sometimes get gobs as a treat from the grocery store, and at most birthday parties, someone’s mom inevitably showed up with a plate of them.
 They were just one of those things that were always around as a kid, and now as an adult, I realized that I totally took them for granted.
 Lucky for us, my mom had given me a copy of her recipe, which she received from her friend Karen umpteen years ago, and here it is!

 I love how incredibly easy these are to make, not to mention how fast they bake!
 You can certainly make them larger or smaller if you’d like; I experimented with a few different sizes and found these to be perfect in terms of my personal preference.
 They’re large enough that you don’t feel like you need to eat more than one to get your fill, and not so big that you feel as though you totally gorged when you’re done eating one.

-Whoopie pies are quite simply two chocolate cake-like cookies that sandwich a fluffy white filling.
+Whoopie pies are quite simply two chocolate cake-like cookies that sandwich a fluffy white creamy filling.
 Sometimes considered cookies, pies, sandwiches, or even cakes these delightful treats are truly one-of-a-kind.

 While many New England states try to stake their claim on creating the original whoopie pie, Maine has gone out of its way to honor this baked good.
 Not only is it the state treat but Maine also holds the record for the largest whoopie pie, weighing in at a whopping 1,062 lb!

-How to Make Them
+How to Make Gobs

 Once you have your ingredients, you are ready to begin!